 Lap tray or half tray:

-This is to provide arm support, prevent forward leaning or just position arms on the tray.
+This is to provide arm support, prevent forward-leaning or just position arms on the tray.

 As the name suggests, it provides extra support on the head and cervical area.
 If you have a patient presenting with torticollis, excess forward and/or lateral leaning, you will need to provide some extra support on the affected side of the head.
 Thus, the headrest is a crucial piece in wheelchair evaluation.

 This can be little tricky for a quadriplegic or stroke patient as there is a minimal to no muscle tone on a neck and you are constantly working against gravity.
-Fatigue is another challenge you will face when you are trying to find a proper adaptive equipment for head positioning.
+Fatigue is another challenge you will face when you are trying to find proper adaptive equipment for head positioning.
 The sensitive skin of a patient is another challenge clinician will face in neck positioning.
-I like to use a gel padded headrest in these cases.
+I like to use a gel-padded headrest in these cases.
 Sometimes, I have to use this headrest as a type of braces or splint.
 Here, I develop a protocol for how many hours a patient can tolerate this headrest.
 If you need to go this route, you need to train/educate family member or a caregiver to change the headrest after few hours.

 Facial pad or head support: